qapqap/TimelineView/README.md

 # Customizable Timeline View for Android
 Customizable Timeline View for Android, Create a simple timeline list with few lines of code.
-You can adjust the image, image size, line color and the line size.
+You can adjust the image, image size, line color and line size.

 ![](Screenshot.png)